NelisW/my3D-Trium/building/Trium-build.md

 The standard Marlin open source firmware source is available [here](github.com/MarlinFirmware/Marlin) or one of the Release Candidate versions [here](http://marlinfw.org/meta/download/).
 The E-Mergin web site provides a **modified** version of RC7, but note that the GitHub version has moved beyond RC7 (RC8 has *many* differences with RC7).
 Be very careful to replace the TRIUM RC7 firmware with RC8 firmware.
 Ensure that you understand the differences between RC7 and RC8 as it pertains to the TRIUM.
 E-Mergin provided the following [instruction](http://trium3d.proboards.com/thread/68/upgrade-marlin-1-rc8-planned) to upgrade from RC7 to RC8: download RC8, and replace the configuration.h and configuration_adv.h files using the the previous version files.

 At least the following files are modified in the Trium hot end version of RC7 (relative to the Marlin standard RC7):
--  `_Bootscreen.h`: a new file not present in the standard Marlin distro (possibly showing the Trium or E-Mergin logo?)
+-  `_Bootscreen.h`: a new file not present in the standard Marlin distribution (possibly showing the Trium or E-Mergin logo?)
 -  `Configuration.h`: a heavily modified file, for TRIUM printer info.
 -  `Configuration_adv.h`: slightly modified for TRIUM printer info.
 -  `Marlin.ino`: no significant changes, only TRIUMs weak attempt to time stamp.